jsfabiani/MDV_Illumination/README.md

 ![](https://github.com/jsfabiani/MDV_Illumination/blob/main/Screenshots/Foliage.png)

 The forest was generated using Unreal's foliage tool.
 For the sea, I used the experimental Water plugin, with an Ocean Water Body.
+There are four blocking volumes in the sea to avoid the player going out of bounds.

 The landscape is lit using a directional light along with a Sky Light and Sky Atmosphere.
 There's also a Volumetric Cloud and an Exponential Height Fog.
 There's a boundless Post-Processing Volume to make the color temperature slightly warmer and add bloom and lens flares.